mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/01_The TensorFlow_Probability_library/README.md

 :black_circle: We have also seen how the `independent distribution` can be used to manipulate the `batch_shapes` and the `event_shapes`, and how `broadcasting` can be applied with the `prob` and `log_prob` methods.

-:black*circle: And \_Finally*, how the parameters of these distributions can be learned in a training loop, similar to that of training loops for deep learning models in TensorFlow.
+:blackcircle: And \_Finally\*, how the parameters of these distributions can be learned in a training loop, similar to that of training loops for deep learning models in TensorFlow.